 pumpkin decorated as bat sitting in leaves

 Bats are perfect for your fall or Halloween decorations.
 Dress up your gourd by starting with black acrylic paint.
 Apply over the entire pumpkin and let it dry thoroughly.
-Cut out bat wing shapes on black felt and hot glue them in your desired pattern.
-You could add ears, fangs, and silly eyes as well.
+Cut out bat wing shapes on black felt ($0.99 at Hobby Lobby) and hot glue them in your desired pattern.
+You can add ears, fangs, and silly eyes as well.

 25. Painted Stem Pumpkin